Sunday, January 25, 2015

 I have had another man’s name plastered across the top of my shirt.
 When I was 10 the Minnesota Vikings were in the Superbowl and the name I chose was Foreman.
 My mom shook her head and my dad smiled and changed the subject.

-This week, given the circumstances, if someone else’s name must appear on the back on my jersey, given that it coexisted with the coastal tribe’s rendition of an osprey, it would be Benchwarmer Bob.
+This week, given the circumstances - the Seattle Seahawks in the Super Bowl - if someone else’s name must appear on the back on my jersey, it would be Benchwarmer Bob.

 We knew him by different names.

 When I was a kid I heard his name enough to think he was someone my dad had a couple belts with on the weekend, someone who plowed the neighbor’s driveway, played on a local sports team and ice fished on the lake like the rest of the gang.